SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Postfix operators are nonassociative.

-After declaring a new operator, you implement it by declaring a static function that has the same name as the operator.
+After declaring a new operator, you implement it by declaring a static method that has the same name as the operator.
-The static function is a member of one of the types whose values the operator takes as an argument --- for example, an operator that multiplies a ``Double`` by an ``Int`` is implemented as a static function on either the ``Double`` or ``Int`` structure.
+The static method is a member of one of the types whose values the operator takes as an argument --- for example, an operator that multiplies a ``Double`` by an ``Int`` is implemented as a static method on either the ``Double`` or ``Int`` structure.
 If you're implementing a prefix or postfix operator, you must also mark that function declaration with the corresponding ``prefix`` or ``postfix`` declaration modifier.